mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 In January 2012 my wife Sandra was planing on starting her own Family Day Care business and I was going to kick it to a new level and final start taking more clients.

-When Sandra and I talked about this we realised we where both locking ourselves into more responsibility then we actually wanted.
+When Sandra and I talked about this that night we realised we where both locking ourselves into more responsibility then we actually wanted.

 When we both unanimously decided we would change our plans it felt like a giant weight had lifted from my shoulders and I could breathe again.